netdata/netdata/docs/guides/monitor/process.md

 The process and groups settings are used by two unique and powerful collectors.

-[**apps.plugin**](/collectors/apps.plugin/README.md) looks at the Linux process tree every second, much like `top` or `ps fax`, and collects resource utilization information on every running process.
-It then automatically adds a layer of meaningful visualization on top of these metrics, and creates per-application charts under the **Applications** section of a Netdata dashboard.
+[**`apps.plugin`**](/collectors/apps.plugin/README.md) looks at the Linux process tree every second, much like `top` or `ps fax`, and collects resource utilization information on every running process.
+It then automatically adds a layer of meaningful visualization on top of these metrics, and creates per-process/application charts.

-[**ebpf.plugin**](/collectors/ebpf.plugin/README.md): Netdata's extended Berkeley Packet Filter (eBPF) collector monitors Linux kernel-level metrics for file descriptors, virtual filesystem IO, and process management, and then hands process-specific metrics over to `apps.plugin` for visualization.
+[**`ebpf.plugin`**](/collectors/ebpf.plugin/README.md): Netdata's extended Berkeley Packet Filter (eBPF) collector monitors Linux kernel-level metrics for file descriptors, virtual filesystem IO, and process management, and then hands process-specific metrics over to `apps.plugin` for visualization.
 The eBPF collector also collects and visualizes metrics on an _event frequency_, which is even more precise than Netdata's standard per-second granularity.

-You can find these metrics in the **ebpf syscall** and **ebpf net** sub-sections under **Applications**.
+### Per-process metrics and charts in Netdata

-With these collectors working in parallel, you can visualize the following per-second metrics for _any_ process on your Linux systems:
+With these collectors working in parallel, Netdata visualizes the following per-second metrics for _any_ process on your Linux systems:

 -   CPU utilization (`apps.cpu`)